MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 ```

 We drop the `cip6` column, leaving the `program` column with our
 user-defined program labels.
-These students all have a degree in one of
+These students all have a degree in one or
-our four engineering programs.
+more of our four engineering programs.

 ``` r
 DT[, cip6 := NULL]